zoriya/yoshiki/README.md

 ## Features

-- Same interface for React and React Native
+- Same interface for React, React Native and React Native Web
 - Universal API working for builtins, any component library or your own
 - Breakpoints as objects
 - User defined theme support
 - Shorthands (`m` for `margin`, `paddingX` for `paddingLeft` and `paddingRight`...)
 - Atomic CSS generation
+- Automatic vendor prefixing
 - SSR support

 ## Installation